-Alternative A would start at the intersection of U.S. 401 and Banks Road.
-From this point, it would use Banks Road and Fanny Brown Road to reach Old Stage Road.
-The alignment would then use Old Stage

-Road, Bud Lipscomb Road, and Walter Myatt Roads to then merge on to the northern end of the planned N.C.
+Alternative A begins at the intersection of U.S. 401 and Banks Road.
+From this point, the alignment includes Banks Road and Fanny Brown Road to reach Old Stage Road.
+The alignment uses Old Stage Road, Bud Lipscomb Road, and Walter Myatt Roads to then merge on to the northern end of the planned N.C.
 55 Angier Bypass.
 The alignment would exit the bypass at N.C.
 210 and use N.C.
 210 for the rest of the alignment until the intersection with U.S. 401 and U.S. 421 north of Lillington.
 Figure 5-1 shows the proposed alignment for Alternative A.